A Green Town by the Cold River

 Just around the bend, right at the end of the street lie numerous paths and endless possibilities for outdoor activities.

 Look up at the sky.
-If the day is not too windy, the slopes of Gora Hill will teem with colourful paragliders and hang-gliders, and the town will be overflown by sports aircrafts.
-Ajdovščina plays host to a number of important sports events such as the Vipava Valley Rally, Ajdovščina Bike Festival, Hiking in the Footsteps of Matija Vertovec and a triathlon.
+If the day is not too windy, the slopes of Gora Platerau will teem with colourful paragliders and hang-gliders, and the town will be overflown by sports aircrafts.
+Ajdovščina plays host to a number of important sports events such as the Vipava Valley Rally, Ultra Trail Vipava Valley, and Hiking in the Footsteps of Matija Vertovec.
 It isn’t just the setting that makes this town green; the town has a green soul.

 A town of inspiration